Configuring Apache HTTP Reverse-Proxy

 Windows

-The Apache web server is already included in "extras" folder.
+The Apache web server is already included in the "extras" folder.

 <VirtualHost *:80>